 Please note that even though differential receivers have two input terminals, there are designs in which only one of these terminals are brought out to the pad or the package pin or ball of the product.
-In these situations, the second input terminal is usually connected to an internal reference generator.
-In addition, even if both of the input terminals are brought out to the package pin or ball of the device, some signaling specifications define a single-ended signaling with an externally generated reference to be connected to the second input terminal of the differential receiver.
-A variant of this technique comprises a group of receivers sharing a common reference input to reduce the total number of package pins or balls on the product.
+In these sitations, the second input terminal is usually connected to an internal reference generator.
+Also, even if both of the input terminals are brought out to the package pin or ball of the device, there are some signaling specifications which define a single-ended signaling with an externally generated reference to be connected to the second input terminal of the differential receiver.
+A variant of this technique is when a group of receivers share a common reference input to reduce the total number of package pins or balls on the product.